According to the Carbon Trust, Her Majesty’s Prison Service (HMPS) is planning to make energy-savings of £9.8 million by 2015.

 Convicted criminals are only part of the prison population.
 In a remand prison such as the one in which I recently worked, the majority of the inmates are innocent until proven guilty in court; and prison is a community where half the total inhabitants are ordinary working people, officers, nurses, teachers, office staff and librarians.”

-Let’s hope HMPS sees the light and does away with its traditional fluorescent lighting in favour of LEDs.
+Let’s hope HMPS sees the light and does away with its traditional fluorescent lighting in favour of LED light bulbs.
 As well as reducing the burden on the tax payer and the environment, there’s no doubt a great many people will benefit from improved lighting too.